Because we are in a health care setting, masks are still required in all facilities. Thank you for helping keep our patients and staff safe.

 Visitor Hours: Visitors are welcome at Memorial Hospital North because we know they can be helpful in recovery.
 There are no set hours for visiting.
 However, we ask that visitors not come too early or stay too long.
 Children are welcome to visit patients.
 Please be considerate and keep your visit brief if the patient is in pain or in need of rest.

 UCHealth Memorial Hospital North offers free internet access, our network is UCH-Visitor.

 Emergency Virtual Health visits enable specialists to consult with local emergency room physicians via video conferencing to help with specific patient emergencies such as stroke or trauma.

 UCHealth has a robust Telestroke program to help hospital ED physicians across the state of Colorado and southern Wyoming treat stroke patients in record time, saving every precious brain cell possible.
 Virtual Health allows neurology specialists to provide expert guidance to community hospital providers.
 These providers can now keep, and treat, many stroke patients they may not have been able to before.

 If a patient needs more advanced care, we transport that patient to one of the country’s best comprehensive stroke centers.

-Memorial Hospital is much more than your provider of choice for health care while your sick or injured.
-We are your partner in your health and wellness.
-Your choice for health information and resources.
+Memorial Hospital is much more than your provider of choice for health care while you’re sick or injured.
+We are your partner in your health and wellness, and your choice for health information and resources.

 - Free to all community members